odino/node-sri/README.md

 ## Installation

-Simply do an `npm install node-sri` and include it in your code:
+Simply do an `npm install --save node-sri` and include it in your code:

 ``` javascript
 var sri = require('node-sri')
 ```

+Be aware that you will need to have [openssl installed](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity#Tools_for_generating_SRI_hashes) on the system.

 ## Usage